-In this report both the IoT wearables as well as the IoT enabled devices as they will be used in MONICA have been extensively discussed.
+In this report, both IoT wearables and IoT enabled devices have been extensively discussed.
 The technical capabilities, infrastructure requirements and MONICA interoperability have been treated in detail.
-Besides operation and technical features, the usage of these devices in the context of the MONICA use cases has been discussed as well.
-A first, small scale, pilot of the so called staff wearable at the Kappa FuturFestival has been presented.
-A follow up of this deliverable will report on more experience with all these IoT devices at events taking place in 2018.
+Besides operation and technical features, the usage of these devices in the context of the MONICA use cases has been presented as well.
+Some details about these tests and related conclusions are reported as follows.